Kellogg International Scholars Program

 Kellogg International Scholars not only have direct access to Kellogg faculty fellows but also to Kellogg events.
 The Institute hosts prominent scholars and politicians from around the world through its lecture series and conferences.
 Special opportunities for International Scholars to meet with Kellogg visitors and fellows are made available through dinners and meetings.

-International Scholars are compensated for the research they conduct for fellows.
-As a research assistant to a faculty fellow, students have the opportunity to work up to 225 hours per year, for which they are paid a stipend of $8.20 per hour.
+Kellogg International Scholars are compensated for the research they conduct for fellows.
+As a research assistant to a faculty fellow, students have the opportunity to work up to 225 hours per year, for which they are paid a stipend of $8.32 per hour.
 This rate is above the normal student rate and will increase in each year the student works with a fellow.
 Hours are scheduled with the Kellogg faculty member to whom the student is assigned so that all hours can be scheduled around classes.
 Some of these hours may be worked over the summer.

 For more details about the program and its requirements, click here.

 For a list of current scholars, click here.

 Each year, a limited number of students will be selected for this program through a highly selective process.
 Faculty recommendations, student interests, and academic records will all contribute to the selection process.
 Priority will be given to applicants who have already identified, and been recommended by, a Kellogg faculty fellow with whom they would like to work.
-Interested students should contact Assistant Director Holly Rivers (email@example.com) with questions about the program.
+Interested students should contact Associate Director Holly Rivers (email@example.com) with questions about the program.

 For application information, please click here.